Houston Whiplash Lawyer

 If you have experienced a whiplash injury, you may be able to seek legal compensation from the person or entity that caused your accident and resulting injuries.
 Both workers compensation and a whiplash lawsuit may help you to get the compensation you deserve depending on the cause and circumstances surrounding your whiplash injury.

-To learn more about whiplash lawsuits and about your legal rights after an accident, contact Simmons and Fletcher, P.C., today to schedule a free consultation.
+To learn more about whiplash lawsuits, contact Simmons and Fletcher, P.C., today to schedule a free consultation with a Houston personal injury attorney.
 We represent injured whiplash victims throughout the greater Houston area and clients pay only if we win!